 - Follow the procedure to record the first track, and press the REC STOP button at the end of the recording. - The indication for the track just recorded changes from "REC" to "PLAY". - Turn on the "REC" indication for the track you wish to record next, and select the sounds and effects, etc. - 3.
-Press the START/STOP button and begin recording. - Tracks for which "PLAY" is shown are played back, and you can record in time with this. - Press the REC STOP button at the end of the recording. - Repeat steps 2 to 4 for other tracks, as desired. - 6.
-When multi-track recording is finished, turn off the PROGRAM MENUS button. - If you wish to store part settings that you modified after recording as beginning song data, press the MIXER button and follow the PANEL WRITE procedure.
-(Refer to page 92.)
+Press the START/STOP button and begin recording. - You can also begin recording by playing the keyboard. - Tracks for which "PLAY" is shown are played back, and you can record in time with this. - 4.
+Press the REC STOP button at the end of the recording. - 5.
+Repeat steps 2 to 4 for other tracks, as desired. - When multi-track recording is finished, turn off the PROGRAM MENUS button. - If you wish to store part settings that you modified after recording as beginning song data, press the MIXER button and follow the PANEL WRITE procedure.
+(Refer to page 99.)